Develop Superior Writing Habits

 Daily Progress Page

-The Progress Page is central to the Academic Writing Club's power.
-It helps you build and maintain a daily writing habit by providing progress tracking, accountability and structure.
-Each green check mark represents a member of your group logging in and reporting on their daily writing progress or problems.
+The Progress Page is central to the Academic Writing Club’s power.
+The interactive format helps you build and maintain a daily writing habit by providing progress tracking, accountability, and structure.
+Each green checkmark represents a member of your group logging in and reporting their daily writing progress or problems.
+Other icons indicate whose log you’ve already read, the fact that someone commented to you, and who hasn’t logged in.
+Even though you may remain anonymous, you’ll be surprised how close you feel to your fellow group members and coach.

 Daily Coaching Questions